Herbal medicine for a restful sleep

 A clean, tidy, cool room with a good supply of fresh air is a must.
 Clutter and mess do not help calm the mind!

-All technology – phones, TVs, laptops and WiFi monitors – should be kept outside the bedroom or turned off.
-For a really restful night, switch off your home WiFi router – sensitive people will notice the difference straight away.
+All technology - phones, TVs, laptops and WiFi monitors - should be kept outside the bedroom or turned off.
+For a really restful sleep, switch off your home WiFi router at night - sensitive people will notice the difference straight away.

 Poor sleepers should also switch off from their screens within at least half an hour of going to bed.
-Dim the lights, read a book or write down your thoughts – the latter may help over-thinkers switch off after a long day.
+Dim the lights, read a book or write down your thoughts - the latter may help busy types switch off after a long day.

 Use your bedroom only for sleeping, sexual activity or reading.
 No working, exercise, phone calls, nail-painting, dog-grooming or even lying awake at night.
 If you’re awake, get up and only go back to bed when you’re tired.